alphagov/govuk-component-guide/README.md

 You can add yourself through the shared `heroku@digital.cabinet-office.gov.uk` account, or ask a [contributor](https://github.com/alphagov/govuk-component-guide/graphs/contributors) to add you.

+Once you have access you can [deploy to Heroku through git](https://devcenter.heroku.com/articles/git)

 ### Environment vars

 These are required when running a production environment